Never Let Me Down: Legacy

 Bowie's biographers have given Never Let Me Down mixed assessments, but most consider it better than Tonight.
 Buckley calls Never Let Me Down more focused and coherent than its predecessor, but finds that it suffers from overproduction.
 O'Leary similarly calls it Bowie's "ugliest-sounding record" since Diamond Dogs, noting that Bowie produced both records with the intention of "proving himself", which backfired.
 Trynka states that the record is "bereft of inspiration", but agrees that it is "neither as good nor as bad as Tonight".
 In a similar statement, Spitz describes Never Let Me Down as "not a terrible album", but "another slothful one" following Tonight and Labyrinth.
 Perone, likewise, considers it better and more artistically daring than Tonight and writes that it achieves "a better balance between working on pop songs and challenging songs".
 Nevertheless, he acknowledges its dated production as its biggest flaw.
 Like Perone, Pegg states that Never Let Me Down is not Bowie's "finest hour, but by no means his worst".
 He argues that it comes off as more of a David Bowie album than either of its two predecessors.
 Christopher Sandford describes it as "a shoddily constructed work" that lacked innovation, while Thompson attributes the album's failure to it being "brutally out of sync" with the contemporary music of the time.

 In a 2016 retrospective ranking all of Bowie's 26 studio albums from worst to best, Bryan Wawzenek of Ultimate Classic Rock placed Never Let Me Down last, stating "There is no greater let-down in Bowie's catalog than the nadir of what he later called his 'Phil Collins years'," noting "bad idea after bad idea".
 The writers of Consequence of Sound ranked the album number 21 (out of 28, including the two Tin Machine records) in their 2018 list, arguing that both it and Tonight are due for reevaluations, as "Bowie's weaker efforts are still better than most".
+In 2023, Rolling Stone ranked Never Let Me Down at number 17 on their list of the "50 Genuinely Horrible Albums by Brilliant Artists", describing the album as a "showcase of horrid Eighties production choices".